ksteptoe/jaf/README.rst

 ===

-    Add a short description here!
+    A script to create a list of email addreses and project acronymns from a research funding list

-A longer description of your project goes here...
+    A script to create a list of email addreses and project acronymns from a research funding list

 .. _pyscaffold-notes: